-Point spreads often move during the week, mostly if an injury to a key player occurs or other major team news such as unrest in the dressing room, or contract talks breaking down, surfaces in the media.
-Books also shift spreads to reflect public action heavy to one side or another.
-When expecting one team to blow out another -- that is win by a large margin -- it’s essential to bet the point spread and not the moneyline in both football and basketball.
+When expecting one team to blow out another—that is to win by a large margin—it makes sense to bet the point spread and not the moneyline in both football and basketball.
 Let’s say the New England Patriots are 14-point favorites over the Buffalo Bills.
-Why take the Patriots at -350 on the moneyline and have to pay $350 to win $100 when you can bet $100 on the Patriots simply to win by more than 14 points at -100 and win $100 back?
+Why take the Patriots at -450 on the moneyline and have to pay $450 to win $100 when you can bet $100 on the Patriots simply to win by more than 14 points at -100 and win $100 back?

 The same is often true for betting on the underdogs.
 If a soccer team such as Manchester United is playing a lower league team in a cup competition, bookmakers may make Manchester United a -2 or -3 on the goals spread.
 If you hear that Manchester United are set to field a second-string team, or their lesser opponents have been playing well, you may want to bet on the underdogs (who will have a 2 or 3 goal start) and hope they manage to keep the score down.

 That's the general idea behind point spreads: stability in potential payouts, even if it's a bit tougher to hit them.